devgateway/ocportal/persistence-mongodb/src/main/resources/extensions/tender_location/README.md

 # Tender Location

 Extension of tender entity, that adds location information directly at tender level.
-As a dependency we use the ocds_location_extension.
+Location information in Makueni is not tied to the items.
+As a dependency we use the ocds_location_extension because the Location entity is taken from there.

 ```
 {